Herbal salve is often used for healing skin ailments. Learn how to use herbs from your garden to make a healing herbal salve.

 *A note on olive oil:

 Wondering what kind of olive oil to use?
-Jan Berry, author of The Big Book of Homemade Products for Your Skin, Health and Home, says the following:
+Jan Berry, author of Homemade Products for Your Skin, Health & Home, says the following:

 In the supermarket, olive oil is available in grades ranging from dark green extra virgin to a more refined, light-colored oil.
 All types of olive oil will work for [this recipe]… Be aware that many store-brand light olive oils are cut with canola oil to reduce costs and are often past their prime.
 They’ll still work in [this recipe], but your [salve] may yellow or go rancid sooner than if you purchased a higher quality product from online shops that deal specifically in soap making supplies.
 Shelf life is 12 months.”